One of the ways that I have been able to support my family as a single stay-at-home-mom is by reselling things that I know are worth good money.

 Inchworms/caterpillars also do pretty well, the original little mini baby ones.
 You can get a good $15 for the older style of those.

-If you want to make money on LPS, get to know this list really well.
+If you want to buy or sell LSP to make money, get to know this list really well.
 Most Great Danes, Cocker Spaniels, and Collies are worth money.
 Always look for those.
 Because I’ve been selling pets for so long, I can literally look at a picture of pets and tell you which ones are worth money and which ones aren’t within 30 seconds.
 I know almost all of the more than 3,000 of them.
 This is why I was so good at eBay (sorry, I can’t look at collections anymore.)

 It’s all in the LPS details